microservices-api/kubernetes-microprofile-lab/README.md

     docker-registry.default.svc:5000/myproject/microservice-vote   1.0.0     8fe8ff1be07d    24 hours ago    369 MB
     microservice-vote                                              1.0.0     8fe8ff1be07d    24 hours ago    369 MB
     microservice-enterprise-web                                    1.0.0     61d03c45ca21    25 hours ago    350 MB
     ```
+1. Push your image into the registry:
+    ```console
+    docker push docker-registry.default.svc:5000/myproject/microservice-vote:1.0.0
+    ```
 1. You can also see your image the OKD's Registry Dashboard available at `https://registry-console-default.apps.<okd_ip>.nip.io/registry`.
 You can use the same username and password as the one used in `oc login` command.
 1. You skip the next few commands and go to Part 2.